 arianne martell game of thrones

-What is Arianne Martell's relationship with her father?
+Who is Arianne Martell's father?